lunhat79/Net---WebSocket-Echo/README.md

 ## Project: UseWebSocket
 - Use microsoft websocket, implement as a API.
-- I use inline ReactJS as client.
+- I use inline ReactJS and html5 WebSocket.
+(Assume browser support websocket)
 - Need websocket supported browser like chrome to run.

-##Project : UseSignalR
+## Project: UseSignalR